Technology-for-the-Poorest-Billion/2024-OVSI/proposal/management.md

 - Small team.

 **Skills Required:**
-- Appreciation of the climate where the technology is needed.
+- Critical understanding of the cultural and operational environment where the technology is needed.
+- Ability to work with various stakeholders from different backgrounds.
-- Critical analysis of solutions.
+- Analytical skills to judge the effectiveness of solutions.
-- Ability to create rapid prototypes and assess functionality.
+- Ability to create rapid prototypes and quickly assess functionality.
-- Understanding of data storage and transfer.
+- Programming and understanding of data storage and transfer.
+- Project management skills (resource coordination and risk management).
+- Technical writing and presentation skills.

 **Training Needed:**
+- GitHub.
-- Github.
+- Microcontrollers and sensors.
 - Data storage and transfer processes.
 - Potentially CAD modelling.
 - Potentially 3D printing.